emmanuel-huitrado/emmanuel-huitrado/README.md

 🏁 Most of my career I've worked with Java Frameworks but I have a wide experience with other tools.
 Before I finished school, I collaborated often with state government with some multimedia projects, later I graduated 🎓 and helped a small company to get the CMMI Level 2 Certification 🥇.
 A year after I had the oportunity to help saving the economy 📈 working for big american bank 🏦.
-A couple of years later I made my dream reality and started to work for a big tech company and finally I have accomplished important achievements and growth my career so I can now participate as part of the leadership team for a tech company.
+A couple of years later I made my dream reality and started to work for a big tech company 🏢.
+Finally, after I accomplished important achievements and growth my career, I am now able to participate as part of the leadership team for a growing tech company.

-In my career I've had the oportunity to work as a L3 support eng., BI specialist, Scrum Master, Tech Lead and Eng.
+In my career I've played different roles like L3 support eng., BI specialist, Project Manager, Scrum Master, Tech Lead and Eng.
 Manager.

 🏈 I love sports, 📖 books and 🎮 videogames.